Skip to main content

 IFAC members are required to:

-• Support our mission;
+• Support our vision, purpose and strategic objectives.

-• Be financially and operationally viable, and have an appropriate governance structure;
+• Be financially and operationally viable and have an appropriate governance structure.

-• Make financial contributions to IFAC; and
+• Make financial contributions to IFAC.

 • Meet the other criteria described in the IFAC Constitution and the IFAC Bylaws.